 What is naturopathic medicine?

 In the absence of physical trauma or infection, dysfunction in the body arises from either a nutrient deficiency or an excess of a substance.
 As we live in toxic times, the body is constantly bombarded by toxicity – chemical, electromagnetic, emotional, etc., which burden one’s ability to maintain optimal health and immune function.
-Furthermore, crop soil and agriculture is highly depleted of nutrients relative to our ancestors.
-As a result of toxicity excess and nutrient deficiency, disharmony occurs and one’s system fails to maintain balance.
+Furthermore, crop soil and agriculture are highly depleted of nutrients relative to our ancestors.
+As a result of toxicity excess and nutrient deficiency, disharmony occurs and one’s system fails to maintain optimal balance.
 It is then the responsibility of a primary care provider to support, clean, and nudge one’s system back to optimal health.
 Once the body has a low system burden and is supported by essential nutrients it will heal itself.
-The ability to heal does not come from doctors; it is the innate ability of all life, which comes from Mother Nature.
+The ability to heal does not come from doctors, it is an innate ability found in all life – a gift from Mother Nature.

-Botanical Medicine (herbs), Traditional Chinese Medicine (acupuncture), Nutritional Medicine (diet), Orthomolecular Medicine (supplements), Homeopathic Medicine, Chiropractic Medicine, and Lifestyle Counselling.
+Botanical Medicine (herbs), Traditional Chinese Medicine (acupuncture), Nutritional Medicine (diet), Orthomolecular Medicine (vitamins/supplements), Homeopathic Medicine, Physical Medicine (physiotherapy), Chiropractic Medicine, and Lifestyle/Wellness Counselling.